Arbys Sauce is ketchup with a kick. No one does this better than Arby’s. We did find that Lea and Perrins gave the best flavor for this sauce.

 - 3 tablespoon Worcestershire Sauce (Lea and Perrins)

 - 1/8 teaspoon Salt

 Corn Starch Mixture

 - 1 tablespoon Corn Starch

 - Place all sauce ingredients in a blender and blend on high speed for 15 - 20 seconds.
 Pour ingredients into a small saucepan, heat on medium low.
 Simmer gently for twenty minutes, stirring several times.

-- After twenty minutes add cornstarch mixture, stir well.
-When sauce begins to thickens let simmer on a very low temperature for ten minutes.
+- After twenty minutes add cornstarch mixture and stir well.
+When sauce begins to thicken, let simmer on a very low temperature for ten minutes.
 Remove from heat and let cool.